icipe-official/vectoratlas-software-code/docs/SMG/03-setting-up-a-development-env.md

 ### Starting a local development environment

+This is the suggested approach for local development.

 The local development environment starts a database within a container to provide isolation.

 1. Ensure direnv is set up, this will load environment variables needed.
 Ensure Docker is installed and running too.